zenomt/rtmp-errata-addenda/rtmp-uris.md

 --------------
 The `path-abempty` and `query` components identify the abstract _target resource_ within the origin server’s namespace.
-The meaning of "target resource" is implementation-specific and is reserved for the origin server.
+The meaning of "target resource" is implementation-specific and is the prerogative of the origin server.

 Interoperability Note: Some legacy client implementations incorrectly presume the server’s interpretation of the `path-abempty` component of the URI,